 Foundation trustees (board members), all volunteers, are from the local community.
 Board members work hard to ensure long-term sustainability of the Foundation and the park.
 They care passionately about the security and future of Bridle Trails State Park.
 Contact us at: firstname.lastname@example.org.

-Jim Erckmann, Trustee & Vice President.
-Bridle Trails residents for more than 20 years, Jim and his wife have ridden their horses in the park for many decades.
-A professional ecologist, with a love of nature, his passion is promoting appreciation of this incredible natural area through environmental education and interpretation.
+Jim Erckmann, Trustee President.
+Bridle Trails residents for more than 20 years, Jim and his wife rode their horses in the park for many decades.
+A professional ecologist with a love of nature, Jim's passion is promoting appreciation of this incredible natural area through environmental education and interpretation.
 Jim leads many of our school programs and weekend nature walks.
 Before he retired, Jim was Watershed Ecosystems Manager for the City of Seattle, where he managed a group of biologists, foresters, and other professionals doing habitat restoration and conducting research on species and ecosystems.

 Anne Hill, Trustee & Treasurer.
-Anne is a small business owner and has lived in the Bellevue area for over fifteen years.
+Anne is a small business owner and has lived in the Bellevue area for over 15 years.
 On sunny days she can be found meandering around the trails on her gray Andalusian or leading her seven-year-old daughter on a chestnut pony.
-Her initial involvement in Party in the Park lead to a position on the board in 2012.
+Her initial involvement in Party in the Park led to a position on the board in 2012.

 Momi Henne, Trustee & Secretary.
 Momi grew up in the Bridle Trails neighborhood of Pike’s Peak, riding her pony down the power line to the park with her sister.
 She later worked in high tech for Microsoft and Silicon Graphics, then ran a horse farm in Virginia for 10 years where she competed in Three-Day Eventing up to the 4-star level.
 She now lives in Pike’s Peak again and loves riding in the park with her daughter.
 She looks forward to doing whatever she can to help look after this amazing treasure.